 Artificial intelligence has made headlines around the world in the last few years.
-Recruiting has naturally been impacted by these technology changes.
-Bots and machines claim greater efficiency than human recruiters in picking out the best matches from millions of profiles in a large database of candidates.
+Technological changes has impacted the recruitment process.
+Machines claim greater efficiency than human recruiters in picking out the best matches from a large database of candidates.
 Companies have been advertising their vacancies on several platforms – online as well as offline, spreading the word about their open positions in the talent market using many recruitment agencies and involving their own employees to seek referrals.
 Yet they find it a challenge to reach the right person.
 And sometimes when they do reach, they cannot attract the best talent.
 Why is it so?

 Attracting Talent is not same as Advertising

-For any marketing campaign to reach its target audience successfully, we put together a message and advertise it using the right media.
+For any marketing campaign to reach its target audience successfully, we put together a message and advertise it.
 Similarly for recruitment, we should be able to copy-paste the same practice and catch the right talent.
-We have to write a message to attract talent, define our target audience and reach them using the media that is frequented by our target pool of talent.
+We have to write a message to attract talent, define our target audience and reach them through different communication channels.
 Sounds simple, doesn’t it?

 The problem lies in all three components here :